 Whether you call it West Cork or Co.Cork, this part of Ireland has a lot to offer.
+We are a main stop on the Wild Atlantic Way, the Atlantic Sea coast road which stretches from Cork to Donegal.
 There are so many things to do so why not check out some good guides on the local area for more information.
 Our Bantry town website Bantry.ie and local magazine Bantry Grapevine offer information and holiday ideas.
 The local paper – the Southern Star will keep you up-to-date on all things West Cork.

 Whilst staying or visiting with us, visit other private gardens on the West Cork Garden Trail or take a short ferry ride past the seals in Glengarriff to Garnish Island / Ilnacullin.
 We are also a member of the Royal Horticultural Society of Ireland and offer free entry into the garden and discounted entry into the house to all RHSI members on presentation of their membership card.